Milanovski15/Yavlena-automation-tests/README.md

 # Description
-This framework covers the Brokers part of the "https://www.yavlena.com/en/broker?city=Sofia" web page The tests are written in TypeScript using Playwright.
+This framework covers the Brokers part of the "https://www.yavlena.com/en/broker?city=Sofia" web page The tests are written in Java using Selenium.

 # Prerequisites
 Java, Maven, Java SDK